OriserveAI/Whisper-Hindi2Hinglish/README.md

     - Developing effective voice-based applications for the Indian market
     - Building reliable voice-based interfaces for various applications

-## Motivation:
+## **Motivation**:

 - Current state-of-the-art ASR (Automatic Speech Recognition) models exhibit a significant bias towards Western languages due to the abundant availability of high-quality training data for these languages.
 - While Hindi language data exists, it suffers from several quality issues:
     - Most recordings are made in controlled environments with minimal background noise
-    - Data is primarily non-conversational in nature
+    - Data is primarily non-conversational
-    - Recordings typically feature speakers talking directly into microphones, and verbatim reading a script making the nature of the audios unnatural
+    - Recordings typically feature speakers talking directly into microphones, and verbatim reading a script making the nature of the audio unnatural
     - These limitations make it difficult to train models that can handle real-world Indian accents with abundant background noise
-- The crowdsourced nature of available Hindi datasets results in lower accuracy compared to English language datasets.
+- The crowdsourced nature of available Hindi datasets results in lower accuracy than English.
 - There is a strong case for developing models that can transcribe audio into Hinglish (Hindi written in Latin script) because:
     - It reduces the likelihood of grammatical errors in transcriptions.
-As in case of Hindi even a small mistake can lead to a completely different meaning of the sentence.
+As in the case of Hindi, even a small mistake can lead to a completely different sentence meaning.
 Example: बाल (baal) - "hair" vs बल (bal) - "strength", दिन (din) - "day" vs दीन (deen) - "poor/humble" etc.
     - It enables better comprehension by Large Language Models (LLMs)
     - It aligns with actual usage patterns, as most Indian internet users communicate in Hinglish rather than Hindi in Devanagari script